Terrorism in Italy: Major incidents

-Political terrorism in the 1980s
+Political terrorism

 The end of the "Years of Lead" is conventionally associated with the liberation of the United States General James Lee Dozier through a bloodless NOCS operation that took place in Padua on 28 January 1982.
 Actually, in 1988, the tenth anniversary of the kidnapping of Aldo Moro, there was the assassination of the Christian Democrat senator Roberto Ruffini, who is considered by the Brigate Rosse the successor of Aldo Moro.

 Over the decade, the number of violent episodes waned, partially due to the loss of support of the Brigate Rosse as a result of the assassination of the communist worker Guido Rossa in 1979.

 The idea that the armed struggle could lead to the changing of the constitutional order progressively became weak, and, according to some scientists, at the same time, there was the growth of the capitalist wave which transformed productivity and economic competition into values, considering them as the only progress indexes.

 The following political terrorism, in particular the "red" one, restricted its objectives, trying to condition social and political processes and to maintain a certain pressure on the democratic freedom of decision.
 This third wave of political terrorism, despite being extremely irregular and uneven, reaped victims until the beginning of the 21st century.

 One of these episodes was the 1988 Naples bombing, when American servicemen were targeted by Japanese far-left terrorists.

-Palestinian terrorism in the 1980s

-During the Years of Lead, a Palestinian terrorist commando attacked Fiumicino airport killing 30 people.
-The attackers were thought to be members of the group Black September Organization.

-In 1982, a commando of five Palestinian terrorists, part of the revolutionary council Abu Nidal Organization, caused the death of Stefano Gaj Tachè (2 years old) and the injury of 37 more people at the synagogue of Rome.